Nemotron Streaming

 DecoderTwo-layer LSTM prediction network, 640 hidden.
 Consumes the previous non-blank token, emits an embedding plus updated (h, c) state.

-JointFuses encoder and decoder outputs into logits over 1024 BPE tokens + blank.
-Punctuation and capitalization are just more tokens in the BPE vocab — no extra heads.
+JointFuses encoder and decoder outputs into logits over 13 087 BPE tokens + blank.
+Punctuation, capitalization, and per-language tags are just more tokens in the BPE vocab — no extra heads.

 No EOU head